firecmsco/firecms/website/docs/firebase_cms_app.md

 for your entity properties, in case the basic use cases we include don't suit your needs.

-In the simplest case, you will want to create some properties, include them in an entity schema, include it in a collection and include that in a CMS instance.
+In the simplest case, you will want to create some properties, include them in an entity collection, include it in a collection and include that in a CMS instance.

 ## FirebaseCMSApp